ugoviti/izpbx/README.md

 - Install your prefered Linux OS into VM or Baremetal Server

 - Install Docker Runtime and docker-compose utility for your Operating System from https://www.docker.com/get-started
-  - CentOS 8 Quick&Dirty commands (skip if you use other distribution):
+  - RHEL8 based distro Quick&Dirty commands (skip if you use other distribution):
 ```
 sudo dnf config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo
 sudo dnf install docker-ce -y